ab-yf/angular-17-payment-manager/README.md

 To run this project, you need to have Node.js and Angular CLI installed on your machine.
 Then, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/payment-details-app.git`
+1. Clone the repository: `git clone https://github.com/yourusername/angular-17-payment-manager.git`
-2. Navigate into the project directory: `cd payment-details-app`
+2. Navigate into the project directory: `cd angular-17-payment-manager`
 3. Install the dependencies: `npm install`
 4. Start the development server: `ng serve`
 5. Open your browser and navigate to `http://localhost:4200`